polarisation of ionic bonds

 Covalent or ionic?

-As the difference between the electronegativities values for the two atoms in a covalent bond increase the more polar the bond becomes.
+As the difference between the electronegativities values for the two atoms in a covalent bond increase the bond will become more polar.
 As the bond polarity increases the covalent bond becomes more ionic like in character.
-Eventually as the difference in electronegativity values rises to around 1.7-2 the bond is more ionic than covalent and we consider it to an ionic bond with the usual properties we expect of an ionic compound, that is:
+Eventually as the difference in electronegativity values rises from the two atoms forming the bond rise to around 1.7-2 the bond is more ionic than covalent and we consider it to an ionic bond with the usual properties we expect of an ionic compound, that is:

 relative sizes of metal cations and non-metal anions when compared to the metal ans non-metal atoms.